SwanseaUniversityMedical/concept-library/README.md

 ## 2.1.
 Prerequisites
 Please ensure that you have installed [Docker Desktop v4.10.1](https://docs.docker.com/desktop/release-notes/) or [Docker Engine v20.10.17](https://docs.docker.com/engine/release-notes/).

-Once installed, verify your install by:
-1. Open a terminal
-2. Run `docker run hello-world`

 If you encounter any issues, please see Docker's documentation (https://docs.docker.com/).

 ## 2.2.
 Database setup